 Before our engineers arrive on site to undertake the commercial air tightness test, please ensure you have sent us the design air permeability figure and been through the checklist below, by actioning our checklist if will greatly increase your chances of passing your commercial air tightness test the first time.
 Also you can download our Air Tightness Checklist for Commercial Buildings.

-Items to be completed prior to our arrival on site
+Items to be completed prior to the air tightness test visit

 - We will require the Design Air Leakage Rate or Air Permeability for the building.
 This is generally detailed in the Design Stage SAP report under ‘designed air permeability’ If you do not advise of a figure we will assume the maximum allowable figure for Part L1 of 10m3/hour/m2.